submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 python -m http.server 80
 ```

-##### Verify access to hosts from clusters
+##### Verify access to External hosts from clusters

-Create Service, Endpoints, ServiceExport to access to test-vm, on cluster-a:
+Create Service, Endpoints, ServiceExport to access the test-vm from cluster-a:

 Note that `Endpoints.subsets.addresses` needs to be modified to IP of test-vm.